PyRepair/maniple/training-data/summarize-experiment/pandas/86/prompt_response_response_5.md

     return indexed.unstack(columns)
 ```

-In this revised version of the function, we have added a check at the beginning to explicitly raise a `TypeError` if the 'columns' parameter is missing.
-This will ensure that the function clearly communicates the mandatory nature of the 'columns' parameter to the users when it is not provided.

-This corrected code should address the bug and improve the usability of the `pivot` function by providing clearer error messages when the 'columns' parameter is not provided.
-Users will now be informed that the 'columns' parameter is mandatory, leading to a more straightforward debugging process.
+This revised function explicitly checks for the presence of the `columns` parameter and raises a `TypeError` with the appropriate error message if it is not provided.
+This aligns with the expected behavior documented in the Pandas DataFrame pivot method.